-Let’s say you’re tasked with finding law review articles about implementation of the Affordable Care Act must use quotation marks, as do all phrases for which you are searching in HeinOnline.
-The * after implement* is a wildcard indicator, so your search will find all variations of implement: implementation, implementing, and so forth.
+Note that the phrase Affordable Care Act must use quotation marks, as do all phrases for which you are searching in HeinOnline.
+The * after implement* is a wildcard indicator, so your search will find all variations of implement, such as implementation, implementing, and so on.